Robust Upper Bounds for Adversarial Training: Convolutional Neural Networks

-While in this paper we only consider feed forward neural networks, it is possible to extend our results to convolutional neural networks that use ReLU and MaxPool activation functions.
+While in this paper we only consider feed forward neural networks, it is possible to extend the RUB method to convolutional neural networks that use ReLU and MaxPool activation functions.
 In fact, Lemma \ref{conjugate-computation} can be modified as follows:

 \begin{lemma} Let $x\in \mathbb{R}^{A\times B}$.
 Define $MP(x)\in \mathbb{R}^{C\times D}$ as the MaxPool function whose $(c, d)$ coordinate corresponds to $\max_{i\in I_{cd}}\{x_i\}$ for fixed sets of indices $I_{cd}$, and denote by $\circledast$ the convolution operation.
 If $\bu\in \mathbb{R}^{A\times B}$, $\bp, \bq\in \mathbb{R}^{C\times D}$ have all nonnegative coordinates, then the functions $f(\bx) = \bp\circledast MP[\bx]^+$ and $g(\bx) = \bx\circledast\bu - \bq\circledast MP[\bx]^+$ satisfy